joe-at-startupmedia/pmon3/README.md

 ### CGO_ENABLED=0

 By default, no underlying libraries require CGO.
-This allows for portability between different machines using different versions of GLIBC and also provide easy installation using the (release-installer)[https://github.com/joe-at-startupmedia/pmon3/blob/master/release-installer.bash] .
+This allows for portability between different machines using different versions of GLIBC and also provide easy installation using the [Release Installer](https://github.com/joe-at-startupmedia/pmon3#using-release-installer) .
 Benchmarking results have confirmed less memory and CPU utilization compared to using the libraries which do require `CGO_ENABLED=1`.

 ### posix_mq

-The `posix_mq` build tag can be provided to swap out the underlying [golang-ipc](https://github.com/joe-at-startupmedia/golang-ipc/) library with (posix_mq)[https://github.com/joe-at-startupmedia/posix_mq].
+The `posix_mq` build tag can be provided to swap out the underlying [golang-ipc](https://github.com/joe-at-startupmedia/golang-ipc/) library with [posix_mq](https://github.com/joe-at-startupmedia/posix_mq).
 The `posix_mq` wrapper does require `CGO_ENABLED=1` and is considerably faster but it also consumes slightly more CPU and Memory.
 To enable `posix_mq` during the build process:
 ```bash
 BUILD_TAGS="posix_mq" make build-cgo
 ```